 Use payroll integration to prevent errors: You can avoid a lot of problems during the 401(k) deposit review by integrating your payroll and 401(k) recordkeeping systems.

 Want to know more about a 401(k) audit and how to prepare for it?
 Don’t hesitate to contact Human Interest.

 Can small businesses afford to offer 401(k)s?

-That same Wakefield Research survey found that 23% of small business owners don’t offer a 401(k) plan because they can’t afford to match contributions, and 29% said they would consider offering one if plan costs fell.
-Traditionally, offering a 401(k) has been considered expensive for small businesses – but not anymore.
+Traditionally, offering a 401(k) has been considered expensive for small businesses.
+Not anymore.
 It’s no longer necessary to spend thousands of dollars to implement a 401(k) plan.

-Both employers and employees receive tax benefits for contributing to a matched 401(k) plan.
-Employees can build their nest eggs tax-free, while employers enjoy tax credits and write-offs, lower employee turnover, and a more productive workforce.
+Employers and employees receive tax benefits for contributing to a matched 401(k) plan.
+Employees can build their nest eggs tax-free, while employers enjoy tax credits and write-offs, lower employee turnover, and foster a more productive workforce.
 If you’re a small business, a low-fee retirement program can benefit your employees and your bottom line.

 With a Safe Harbor plan, you can get the benefits of both a traditional 401(k) and profit sharing plan.